-Due to their compatibility, they get along very well with family members, small children and other pets.
-They are very loyal to their owners, very happy to play with and entertain them.
-They get along very well with children and have a high tolerance for them.
+Due to their compatibility, he gets along very well with family members, small children, and other pets.
+French Bulldog is very loyal to his owner and very happy to play with and entertain them.
+He gets along very well with children and highly tolerates him.
 He is full of love for the creatures around him.
-If you started socializing with it at an early stage, it may surprise you later on with its communication with dogs and other pets.
+If you start socializing with him early, he may surprise you later with his communication with dogs and other pets.
 They generally get along well with animals and enjoy spending time with them under your supervision.

 Legs and Feet